Frequently Asked Questions

 How is Lightning Enable different from a payment gateway?

-| Aspect | Payment Gateway | Lightning Enable |
+| Aspect | Traditional Gateway | Lightning Enable |

 |---|---|---|

-| Fund custody | Gateway holds funds | Never touches funds |
+| Fund custody | Gateway holds funds | Provider holds funds |

-| KYC/Compliance | Gateway handles | OpenNode handles |
+| KYB/Compliance | Gateway handles | Provider handles |

-| Settlement | Gateway settles | OpenNode settles |
+| Settlement | Gateway settles | Provider settles |

 | Revenue model | Per-transaction fees | Subscription only |

-Why do I need an OpenNode account?
+Why do I need a payment provider account?

 - Bitcoin custody and settlement

-- KYC/AML compliance
+- KYB/KYC/AML compliance

 - Bank settlements (if desired)